cvs-health/testaro/README.md

 - `tests`: files containing the code defining particular tests
 - `procs`: shared procedures
 - `validation`: code and artifacts for the validation of tests
-- `docTemplates`: code for the production of HTML reports

 ## Installation